fraunhofer-iais/parma_light/test/container/sklearn/README.md

 - train: builds a simple regression model,
   - input is:
-    - the seed for a random number generator, needed to generate train and test data
+    - the seed for a random number generator, needed to generate training and test data
   - output is:
     - the model
     - the test labels